josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 - Set the scene (situation, task)
 - Say what you did (action)
-- _Show how that had an impact_ (result)
+- Show how that had an impact in the end (result)

-Use specific, qualitative numbers and measurements wherever possible.
+Use specific, quantitative numbers and measurements wherever possible.

 Usually, when I give this advice, the immediate response is "but what if I don't have numbers?"
 That's fine.
 Give it your best reasonable guess.